 Protection and Proper Use of Company Assets

-All employees are expected to protect 3E's assets and ensure their efficient use.
-Theft, carelessness and waste have a direct impact on 3E's profitability.
-3E's property, such as office supplies, computer equipment, buildings and products, are expected to be used only for legitimate business purposes, although incidental personal use may be permitted.
-No employee, however, may use any corporate name, any brand name or trademark owned or associated with 3E or any 3E letterhead stationery for any personal purpose.
+All employees are expected to protect Verisk 3E's assets and ensure their efficient use.
+Theft, carelessness and waste have a direct impact on Verisk 3E's profitability.
+Verisk 3E's property, such as office supplies, computer equipment, buildings and products, are expected to be used only for legitimate business purposes, although incidental personal use may be permitted.
+No employee, however, may use any corporate name, any brand name or trademark owned or associated with Verisk 3E or any Verisk 3E letterhead stationery for any personal purpose.

 - access the internal computer system (also known as "hacking") or other resource of another entity without express written authorization from the entity responsible for operating that resource; or

 - commit any unlawful or illegal act, including harassment, libel, fraud, sending of unsolicited bulk email (also known as "spam")

 in violation of applicable law, trafficking in contraband of any kind, or espionage.
 If an employee receives authorization to access another entity's internal computer system or other resource, he/she must make a permanent record of that authorization so that it may be retrieved for future reference, and he/she may not exceed the scope of that authorization.
 Unsolicited bulk email is regulated by law in a number of jurisdictions.
 If an employee intends to send unsolicited bulk email to persons outside of Verisk 3E, either while acting on Verisk 3E's behalf or using its computing or communications equipment or facilities, he/she should contact a supervisor or the Compliance Officer for approval.